A logic of interactive proofs: Introduction

 Furthermore, we allow the probability operators to take non-standard values and consider protocols with transfinite complexity~$\omega$ to capture the notion of a limit.
-Hence we can express statements of the form \emph {if $t\justifies_P\alpha$, then the probability of $f^\omega_t\justifies_V\Box_P\alpha$ is almost~$1$.}
+Hence we can express statements of the form

 Using the operator $\mathcal{P}_{\approx r}$, we add two more conditions for interactively provable formulas: \begin{enumerate}[resume] \item $t\justifies_P\alpha \rightarrow \mathcal{P}_{\approx 1}(f^\omega_t\justifies_V \Box_P \alpha) \text{ if } \alpha \in \textsf{I}$; \item $\neg(t\justifies_P\alpha) \rightarrow \mathcal{P}_{\approx 0}(f^\omega_t\justifies_V \Box_P \alpha) \text{ if } \alpha \in \textsf{I}$. \end{enumerate}